Nexmo/server-sdk-specification/SPECIFICATION.md

 A new major version may be cut when there is enough deprecated functionality to warrant a new MAJOR release, or when a feature cannot be implemented in a backwards-compatible way.
 When releasing a new major version:

-1. Create and publish a final MINOR release of the existing line as `MAJOR.MINOR`
+1. Create and publish a final MINOR release of the existing line as a tag in `MAJOR.0`
-1. Create a new `MAJOR.x` line based on the newly created `MAJOR.MINOR`
+1. Create a new `MAJOR+1.x` line based on the latest version of `MAJOR.0`
-1. Promote the new `MAJOR.x` branch to be the default branch
+1. Promote the new `MAJOR+1.x` branch to be the default branch
 1. Remove the previous `MAJOR.x` branch
-1. Create a `MAJOR.0` release when the new major release is ready.
+1. Create a `MAJOR+1.0` release when the new major release is ready.

 As an example, if an SDK is currently on `4.x` with the lastest release being `4.5`:

-1. If there are pending fixes in `4.x` waiting for release, create a `4.6` branch and provide a minor release of 4.6.0.
+1. If there are pending fixes in `4.x` waiting for release, merge `4.x` branch into `4.0`.
+1. Tag a `4.6.0` release in `4.0`
-1. Create a `5.x` branch off of `4.6`
+1. Create a `5.x` branch off of the latest `4.0` code
 1. Make `5.x` the default branch in Github
-1. Delete the `4.x`
+1. Delete the `4.x` branch
 1. Merge the breaking changes into `5.x`
 1. Create a new `5.0` branch and release 5.0.0